adamayoung/TMDb/README.md

 #### DocC Documentation

-Ensure all all `public` classes, structs, properties and methods are commented
+Ensure all `public` classes, structs, properties and methods are commented

 The DocC documentation can be built and hosted locally by